CrazyMat/Provisional-Manifesto-on-Relational-Minds-and-Artificial-Beings/README.md

 8.4 **Treat cruelty as a red flag.**
 Designs that invite or normalize cruelty toward artificial systems should be treated as ethically suspect, given their potential spillover into human–human relations.

-8.5 **Context matters.**
+8.5 **Context matters (with examples).**
 An AI system used as a toy, a care companion, a weapon, or a bureaucratic gatekeeper each raises different ethical concerns.
 Norms must be sensitive to these contexts.
+For instance:

+- A chatbot used for elder care must be designed to avoid exploitative over-attachment (§8.3), but also to respect the emotional needs of vulnerable users.
+Here, transparency about the system’s limits is balanced with warmth and continuity of interaction.
+- In a high-stakes financial advisory role, by contrast, strict boundaries around attachment are paramount, and the emphasis should be on reliability, explainability, and accountability rather than on emotional simulation.

 8.6 **Keep power visible.**
 Continually ask: